Meeting Your Trip on the LAC de JOUX, 2017

 On this page, you will find information about meeting your trip.
 Topics include...

 We suggest that you print these pages out, and bring a copy with you to your trip.

 When and Where:

 Where: in one or another of the little villages on the Lac de Joux, a gem of a lake in the Swiss Jura mountains, above Lausanne along the French border.
+In 2017, the village is Le Pont.
 See “Finding Your Hotel,” below, for details regarding your particular trip.

 Included in Your Access Package, if you subscribed to it:

 Train tickets (good on any train) from Geneva to the appropriate village.
 Trains run every hour, from both the downtown Geneva rail station and from the Airport rail station, but you must make two connections.

 Alternate tickets are available from Paris, Zurich, Milan, Frankfurt tickets from outside of Switzerland will be train- specific, valid for travel on the train you requested, but not on any other train.
 Tickets from Zurich are generally “open,” and can generally be used on any train.

 The schedule of all available trains can be consulted on line:

 If you are arriving via Paris, your ticket(s) will be train-specific, and will have been sent to you in advance.